 from “The Mystery of the Incarnation (4)” in The Word Appears in the Flesh

 During the Age of Law, Jehovah led Moses out of Egypt with His words, and spoke some words to the Israelites; at that time, part of the deeds of God were made plain, but because the caliber of man was limited and nothing could make his knowledge complete, God continued to speak and work.
 In the Age of Grace, man once more saw part of the deeds of God.
-Jesus was able to show signs and wonders, to heal and cast out demons, and be crucified, three days after which He was resurrected and appeared in the flesh before man.
+Jesus was able to show signs and wonders, to heal the sick and cast out demons, and be crucified, three days after which He was resurrected and appeared in the flesh before man.
 Of God, man knew no more than this.
 Man knows as much as is shown to him by God, and if God were to show nothing more to man, then such would be the extent of man’s delimitation of God.
 Thus, God continues to work, so that man’s knowledge of Him may become deeper, and so that he may gradually come to know the substance of God.
-God uses His words to make man perfect.
+In the last days, God uses His words to make man perfect.
 Your corrupt disposition is disclosed by the words of God, and your religious conceptions are replaced by the reality of God.
-God incarnate of the last days has chiefly come to fulfill the words that “the Word becomes flesh, the Word comes into the flesh, and the Word appears in the flesh,” and if you do not have a thorough knowledge of this, then you will still be unable to stand fast; during the last days, God primarily intends to accomplish a stage of work in which the Word appears in the flesh, and this is one part of God’s management plan.
+God incarnate of the last days has chiefly come to fulfill the words that “the Word becomes flesh, the Word comes into the flesh, and the Word appears in the flesh,” and if you do not have a thorough knowledge of this, then you will still be unable to stand fast.
+During the last days, God primarily intends to accomplish a stage of work in which the Word appears in the flesh, and this is one part of God’s management plan.
 Thus, your knowledge must be clear; regardless of how God works, God does not allow man to delimit Him.
 If God did not do this work during the last days, then man’s knowledge of Him could go no further.
 You would only know that God can be crucified and can destroy Sodom, and that Jesus can be raised from the dead and appear to Peter….
 But you would never say that God’s words can accomplish all, and can conquer man.
 Only through experiencing God’s words can you speak of such knowledge, and the more of God’s work that you experience, the more thorough your knowledge of Him will become.
 Only then will you cease to delimit God within your own conceptions.

 from “Knowing God’s Work Today” in The Word Appears in the Flesh